corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/first-flow/code-java.md

    }
    ```

 * `Message` —  specifies the sender and the message.
 This is used for both the message sent from the initiator to the responder and subsequently the message sent back from the responder to the initiator.
-Note, as this is a class defined in a CorDapp and it is going to be sent ‘down the wire’ between two virtual nodes, it requires the `@CordaSerializable` annotation.
+Note, as this is a class defined in a {{< tooltip >}}CorDapp{{< /tooltip >}} and it is going to be sent ‘down the wire’ between two virtual nodes, it requires the `@CordaSerializable` annotation.
    ```java
    @CordaSerializable
    public class Message {